Hiro Takachiho: Fictional character biography

-Born to wealthy industrialist Tomeo Takachiho and Maemi Takachiho, Hiro was raised in the affluent Tokyo suburb of Yoga, City of Setagaya.
+Born to wealthy industrialist Tomeo and Maemi Takachiho, Hiro was raised in the affluent Tokyo suburb of Yoga, City of Setagaya.
 His parents noticed his intellectual brilliance at an early age, and he was placed in pre-school at age 2.
 He was eventually recognized as one of the world's most brilliant child prodigies and was accepted into the prestigious private Tesuka Advanced Science Institute.
 It was at the Tesuka Institute that young Hiro's proficiency for invention and innovation was discovered.
-He created his first and greatest invention to date, the robotic synthformer known as Monster Baymax, as a project for the institute's science fair.
+He created his first and greatest invention to date, the robot Baymax, as a project for the institute's science fair.

 At age 13, Hiro was targeted by the Giri, a top-secret consortium of Japanese politicians and business entities that was established to recruit and train potential operatives for a Japanese super-team, Big Hero 6.
-Silver Samurai (Kenuichio Harada), Big Hero 6's initial field leader, first approached Hiro's mother for permission to have him join the team, but she refused as she wanted her child to live a normal life.
+Silver Samurai, Big Hero 6's initial field leader, first approached Hiro's mother for permission to have him join the team, but she refused as she wanted her child to live a normal life.
 Silver Samurai then approached Hiro directly, but the boy was less than impressed with Big Hero 6.
-However, after his mother was abducted by the Everwraith, the astral embodiment of all those killed in the 1945 nuclear attacks on Hiroshima and Nagasaki, Hiro was forced to turn to Big Hero 6 for assistance.
+However, after his mother was abducted by the Everwraith, the astral embodiment of those killed in the nuclear attacks on Hiroshima and Nagasaki, Hiro was forced to turn to Big Hero 6 for assistance.
 After joining forces with the team, which also included his idol, the Japanese hero Sunfire, Hiro opted to join the team.
 In fact, when Silver Samurai and Sunfire left the Big Hero 6, Hiro was appointed to serve as the team's field leader.
 He continues to maintain a civilian life and attend classes at the Tesuka Institute, although his teachers and classmates are unaware that he moonlights as a secret agent.

-Hiro idolizes Sunfire and has a crush on Honey Lemon.